Ant Eggs 101: What They Are and Why They Matter

 How Ant Eggs Complicate Pest Control

 Treating visible ants is only one part of the solution.
-The real problem lies in the colony’s hidden center the queen and her eggs.
+The real problem lies in the colony’s hidden center, the queen and her eggs.
 Standard cleaning or DIY methods usually fail because they don’t reach the core of the infestation.

 The Importance of Professional Treatment